Notes from Religion and the Decline of Magic (1976)

 the power to cure illnesses, and images of saints credited with miraculous

 efficacy.
-Worship of saints was integral to medieval society: the region's
+The worship of saints was integral to medieval society: the region's

-identity, the tourist economy, a town's corporate existence depended on the
+identity, the tourist economy and a town's corporate existence frequently depended on the

 popularity of the local saint.

 verbal formulae (incantations) designed to draw down God's practical